lfe/blog/src/_posts/2015-07-08-1416-freebsd--lfe-images-docker-like-functionality-with-ezjail.md

 ## Creating a Base Erlang Jail

 When your base jail has finished with its installation, you will be ready to create the Erlang jail.
-The first thing you'll need to do is configurie
+The first thing you'll need to do is configure
 networking:

 ```